gorgon gas development backfill fields

-Chevron Australia is the operator of the Gorgon Project, one of Australia’s largest natural gas projects located off the northwest coast of Western Australia.
+Chevron Australia is the operator of the Gorgon Project (Gorgon), one of Australia’s largest natural gas projects located off the northwest coast of Western Australia.

-As outlined in the initial development approval for the Gorgon Project, we are planning to install a subsea gathering network for seven backfill fields in the Greater Gorgon region.
+As outlined in the initial development approval for Gorgon, we are planning to install a subsea gathering network for seven backfill fields in the Greater Gorgon region.
 A backfill field is a supply of natural gas from an alternative source that will support the continued use of an existing facility.

 We are seeking initial feedback from stakeholders to help us prepare an Offshore Project Proposal (OPP) for submission to the National Offshore Petroleum Safety and Environment Management Authority (NOPSEMA).